 The International Peace Information Service (IPIS) is an independent research institute providing tailored information, analysis and capacity enhancement to support those actors who want to realize a vision of durable peace, sustainable development and the fulfilment of human rights.

-The Danish Institute for International Studies (DIIS) is an independent research institute that provides analysis of international politics.
+The Danish Institute for International Studies (DIIS) is an independent research institute that pro-vides analysis of international politics.
 The research is organized around a large number of programs that cover topics ranging from natural resources and the environment, to terrorism and migration.

-The 2016-2018 mapping of artisanal mining sites in eastern DRC was funded by the International Organization for Migration- IOM in the DRC through the United States Agency for International Development-USAID funded Responsible Minerals Trade (RMT) project.
-Case studies were funded through a Conflict Research Fellowship of the SSRC for the LSE-based Conflict Research Programme.
+The 2016-2018 mapping of artisanal mining sites in eastern DRC was funded by the International Organization for Migration-IOM in the DRC through the United States Agency for International Development-USAID funded Responsible Minerals Trade (RMT) project.
+This research is also a publication of the Conflict Research Programme hosted at the London School of Economics.
+This material was funded by UK aid from the UK government through the Conflict Research Fellowship, managed by the Social Science Research Council; however the views expressed do not necessarily reflect the UK government's views and/or official policies.